-Making another comparison of these two binoculars - 12x60 and 25x100, we can mention that even it looks that optical construction is similar it is more difficult to separate all parts and next to assemble it in 12x60 models.
-When 25x100 models are much quicker to dismantle.
+Making another comparison of these two binoculars -12x60 and 25x100, we can mention that even it looks that optical construction is similar.
+It is more difficult to separate all parts and next to assemble it, in 12x60 models.
+The 25x100 models are much quicker to dismantle.

-It is valuable to know that in 1944 decision was taken on to produce the 200 mm blc binoculars, but to increase production of 25x100.
+It is valuable to know that in 1944 decision was taken not to continue to produce the 200 mm blc binoculars, but to increase production of 25x100.
 The decision was made because it was more effective solutions of 25x100 then producing 200 mm models.
 It was too costly.
-25x100 flm model was produced in quantity and at the end of the war there was 2-3 thousand still in the factory.
+The 25x100 flm model was produced in quantity and at the end of the war there was 2-3 thousand still in the factory.
 This information we obtain from the late Wijnand Albregts from Netherland, who went to the factory, in Czechoslovakia, a few years ago.

-- Viewfinder
+d) - Viewfinder